A man screenprinting a Handcrafted logo

 • No. Most of our trainees attend on days of the week that suit them or might only come along occasionally.
 However, there is a limit to how many places we can provide each day.
 We may need to discuss with you which days would be best, so that places can be allocated fairly if there is a high demand for them.

-• Come and make stuff at one of our workshops; get to know us and give us the opportunity to get to know you.
-We like to get people into the right place for them, somewhere they will be able to stay and call a home, and this means living in a suitable location with people you get on with.
-We’ll get to know you so that we can get those things right and keep supporting you if we can find a place for you.
+• Come and make things at one of our workshops, get to know us and give us the opportunity to get to know you.
+We want to help people find the right home for them: somewhere in a suitable location, with people they can live well alongside, and where they have the best chance of settling and staying.

-You could become involved in renovating the home that you move into, so it will be so much more than just a roof and four walls to you.
-The best way in is to come and be a part of what the Handcrafted community is doing, to begin with.
+You may also have the opportunity to help renovate the home you move into, making it feel like much more than just a roof and four walls.
+The best way to start is to become part of the Handcrafted community through one of our hubs or workshops.

-• We do a range of activities.
-Training fits around you and what you want to achieve.
-On your first day you will have an induction and we will discuss with you what you want to do.
+• No. We offer a range of activities, and your training can be shaped around your interests, goals and the pace that works for you.
+On your first day, you will have an induction and talk with us about what you would like to do.

 • Handcrafted was born out of a desire to see isolated people connected and those who had lost confidence in themselves reconnect with a future that had possibilities.
 It was founded by Dan Northover who, as a Christian was frustrated that while his faith had a hopeful perspective, people had given up hope for many of those who needed it most.